Golf Tutorials

 2. Condition, Condition, Condition

-This is arguably the most important factor. a "like new" club and "well-used" club can be hundreds of dollars to part.
+This is arguably the most important factor.
+A "like new" club and a "well-used" club can be hundreds of dollars apart.
 You need to be brutally honest with your assessment.
 Here’s a simple grading scale used across the industry that you should use too:

-Remember that the shaft's condition a lot too.
-Be on the look out for eccessive bag wear and rust, which can weakend its integrity and seriously hurt the value.
+Remember that the shaft's condition matters a lot too.
+Be on the lookout for excessive bag wear and rust, which can weaken its integrity and seriously hurt the value.

 3. Age and Technology